RyanEwen/lan-cache-docker/README.md

     sudo ./setup.sh
     ```

+    The containers will start up automatically at boot, unless manually stopped.

 1. Test (optional but recommended).
 See `How to test` below.

 1. Direct traffic to the caching server: